Search

 Sharing a seriously fun love for food...

 I found this recipe some years ago while thumbing through my Grandmother’s collection.
-It’s a simple but versatile mayonnaise-based salad dressing, one that she used on a variety of salads, including an apple slaw that she frequently made.
+It’s a simple but versatile mayonnaise-based salad dressing, one that she used on a variety of salads, including an apple slaw that she frequently made, along with a broccoli raisin salad.
 It adds a sweet, refreshing tang to salads and I knew it would be great for a classic coleslaw.
 But I wanted another layer of flavor and blue cheese was just the right touch.

-With Labor Day sneaking up and the heat still with us, cold salads make a welcome addition to barbecues and picnics.
+With Memorial Day sneaking up and the heat creeping into our days, cold salads make a welcome addition to barbecues and picnics.
 Coleslaw is a simple “side staple”, one that’s almost always served alongside barbecue.
 In the South, there’s no doubt that we love our mayonnaise and we know it’s the ideal base for any good slaw.

 Start by whisking real mayonnaise with a bit of sugar along with the bright tang of apple cider vinegar.
 Season with kosher salt and freshly cracked black pepper and blend in crumbled blue cheese.
 Chop your own cabbage and carrots, or shortcut with a slaw mix, then stir to coat.